 As Lantern is overseen by the Financial Conduct Authority, they’re bound by their regulations on what they can and cannot do to recover the debt.
 These regulations are designed with the customer in mind, but they don’t give you complete protection – Lantern are entitled to the money, after all.

-There are some behaviours that Lantern shouldn’t be doing.
+There are some of the actions that Lantern should not be taking.
 These include:

-- Calling you an excessive number of times, or at unreasonable hours of the day
+- Attempting to contact you an excessive number of times, or during unsociable hours of the day i.e. early morning/late night

 - Ignoring your preferences on communication method (i.e. calling you if you’ve asked to deal with them by post)

-- Pressuring you to take on more debt in order to pay what you owe to Lantern
+- Encouraging you to take on more debt in order to pay what you owe to Lantern

-- Using purposefully confusing language or jargon to influence you
+- Using purposefully confusing language or jargon to confuse you

 If Lantern are doing any of these things to attempt to recover the debt, or you just feel harassed by their communication and can provide evidence to back yourself up, you can write a formal complaint to the Financial Ombudsman who will investigate.

-Reviews of the service offered by Lantern are hard to find online – they only claimed their Trustpilot account in February 2020.
+Trying to find reviews of Lantern can be difficult to find online – they only claimed their Trustpilot account in February 2020.
 However early reviews are mixed:

 “If you need a company to help you with your debt, this one surely should be the one!
 Great service, great help and they let you plan your own repayment plan by letting you do an affordable instalment for yourself!Iuri Medeiros Esteves- https://trstp.lt/ejokX9fCg